Skiing in Chile is a wonderfully glamorous summer holiday for those of us in the northern hemisphere.

 You should not go to Chile expecting the massive ski areas of the Alps or the Rockies.
 Nor should you go expecting it to be cheap as chips.

-What you do get is empty slopes, incredible scenery and lovely Chilean hospitality.
+What you do get are empty slopes, incredible scenery, and lovely Chilean hospitality.

 Chile’s Ski Resorts

 Whilst both of these ski resorts are set in stunning mountain scenery, Portillo is particularly beautiful.